Nutrition 101: Proteins

 • While most people consume plenty of protein each day through their dinner plans.
 It is important to include healthy protein sources with breakfast, snacks, and lunch.

 • Eat balanced meals and snacks by including a variety of healthy protein foods in your diet.
-See below for some easy suggestions to help you meet your protein goals.

 • Eat a high protein breakfast by adding eggs, Greek yogurt, or cottage cheese.